 Labrador barking at night

-Sometimes dogs just bark for fun.
+Do you know that sometimes dogs just bark for fun?
 When the whole night remains silent and when the dog can see no one around him, the dog simply gets bored.
 As Labradors are mostly active breeds, a boring night can cause them simply to bark.

 Actually, dogs do not have continuous sleep for the whole night.
 They have inconsistent sleep schedules.
 Hence they wake up in the night, go to sleep, and wake up again.

 Therefore providing your Lab with Simple Chew toys and toys that can make him mentally occupied can stop the barking issue in the night.